Alison Cerutti: Career

-In 2014, Alison formed a new duo with Bruno Oscar Schmidt, with whom he won the South American Games in Santiago de Chile in March and made the final at the Fuzhou Open the Italians Nicolai / Lupo.
+In 2014, Alison formed a new duo with Bruno Oscar Schmidt, with whom he won the South American Games in Santiago de Chile in March and made the final at the Fuzhou Open against the Italians Nicolai / Lupo.
 Apart from Shanghai, Alison / Bruno always landed in the top 10 at the World Tour 2014.
 They were, among other things, third in Berlin and only lost the final in Gstaad against Dalhausser / Rosenthal.
 In the final of the Grand Slam in Klagenfurt, they won their revenge against Nicolai / Lupo.
 The 2015 season began with a fourth-place finish in Moscow.
 After finishing 17th in the Poreč Major, they finished in ninth place twice.
 They only lost one set at the World Cup in the Netherlands until the finals.
 In the final, they won against the Dutch Nummerdor / Varenhorst.
 Alison became the world champion for the second time.
 Subsequently, Alison / Bruno successively won the Gstaad Major and the Grand Slams in Yokohama, Long Beach, and Olsztyn.
 They also won the World Tour Final against Dalhausser / Lucena.
 They became World Tour Champions and received the "Team of the Year" award.

 At the beginning of the 2016 season, Alison / Bruno won the Vitória Open in the final against Nicolai / Lupo after fifth place in Rio de Janeiro.
 In the finals of the Grand Slams in Moscow and Olsztyn, they lost against Nummerdor / Varenhorst and the Latvians Samoilovs / Šmēdiņš.
 In the next tournament in Poreč, they succeeded against the Austrian duo Doppler / Horst and claimed victory.
 As world champions, they were set for the Olympic Games in Rio.
 Despite a defeat against Doppler / Horst, they won their group.
 With wins against Herrera / Gavira, Dalhausser / Lucena, and the Dutch Brouwer / Robert Meeuwsen, they made it to the finals and won 2–0 against Nicolai / Lupo in the finals.
 At the end of the season, Alison / Bruno also won the World Tour Final in Toronto.
 The Brazilians landed only in ninth at the 2017 World Cup in Vienna.
 After they couldn't catch up with their previous successes on the World Tour anymore, Alison and Bruno split in May 2018.
 Then Alison played alongside André Loyola Stein, and since April 2019, he has played with Álvaro Morais Filho.